-A simple definition is this: the context window is the amount of input the model can use in a single pass.
-That includes the system prompt, the user’s message, previous chat history, retrieved documents, and tool results.
+At a simple level, the context window is the amount of input the model can use when generating one response.
+That includes the system prompt, the user’s message, prior conversation turns, retrieved documents, tool outputs, and enough space for the model to produce the answer.

 - why token limits matter